linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-static-site-on-linode-kubernetes-engine/index.md

 ### Install Hugo

-A *static site generator* (SSG) is usually a command line tool that takes text files written in a markup language like [Markdown](https://daringfireball.net/projects/markdown/), applies a stylized template to their content, and produces valid HTML, CSS, and JavaScript files.
+A *static site generator* (SSG) is usually a command line tool that takes text files written in a markup language like [Markdown](https://daringfireball.net/projects/markdown/), applies a stylized template to the content, and produces valid HTML, CSS, and JavaScript files.
 Static sites are prized for their simplicity and speed, as they do not generally have to interact with a database.

 The Linode documentation website, and this guide, employ [Hugo](https://gohugo.io).
-Hugo is a powerful and fast SSG written in the Go programming language, but you can choose one that best suits your needs by reading our [How to Choose a Static Site Generator guide](/docs/websites/static-sites/how-to-choose-static-site-generator/).
+Hugo is a powerful and fast SSG written in the [Go](/docs/development/go/install-go-on-ubuntu/#what-is-go) programming language, but you can choose one that best suits your needs by reading our [How to Choose a Static Site Generator guide](/docs/websites/static-sites/how-to-choose-static-site-generator/).

 The steps in this guide are generally the same across SSGs: install a static site generator, create some content in a text file, and then generate your site's HTML through a build process.